kugelblitz/abmd/README.md

 The algorithm is described in the paper
-[“On the Extension of Adams–Bashforth–Moulton Methods for Numerical Integration of Delay Differential Equations and Application to the Moon's Orbit” by Dan Aksim and Dmitry Pavlov](https://arxiv.org/pdf/1903.02098).
+[“On the Extension of Adams–Bashforth–Moulton Methods for Numerical Integration of Delay Differential Equations and Application to the Moon's Orbit”] by Dan Aksim and Dmitry Pavlov(https://arxiv.org/pdf/1903.02098).

 ## Example

-A usage example is given in `test/main.c`.
+A usage example is given in [test/main.c](test/main.c).
 The equation being integrated is a simplified 2D delay equation of lunar motion in Earth's gravity field:
 ```math